Global solvability of a networked integrate-and-fire model of McKean-Vlasov type: Introduction

 \subsection{Present contribution}

-In this paper we thus investigate the case $\alpha \in (0,1)$.
-Our main contribution is to show that, given a starting point $X_0 = x_0$, we can find an explicit $\alpha$ small enough so that there does indeed exist a unique global-in-time solution to \eqref{Intro: nonlinear eq} (and hence to the associated Fokker-Planck equation) which does not blow-up (see Theorem \ref{solution up to T}).
-In view of the above discussions, our result complements and goes further than those found in \cite{perthame} and \cite{carillo:gonzales:gualdani:schonbek}, and the surprising difficulty of the problem is reflected in the rather involved nature of our proofs.
+In this paper, we thus investigate the case $\alpha\in(0,1)$.
+Our main contribution is to show that, given a starting point $X_0 = x_0$, we can find an explicit $\alpha$ small enough so that there does indeed exist a unique global-in-time solution to (\ref {Intrononlineareq}) (and hence to the associated Fokker--Planck equation) which does not blow-up (see Theorem~\ref{solutionuptoT}).
+In view of the above discussions, our result complements and goes further than those found in \citet{perthame} and \citet {carillogonzalesgualdanischonbek}, and the surprising difficulty of the problem is reflected in the rather involved nature of our proofs.

-As already said, Equation \eqref{Intro: nonlinear eq} can be thought of as of McKean-Vlasov-type, since the process $(X_t)_{t \geq 0}$ depends on the distribution of the solution itself.
-However, it is highly non-standard, since it actually depends on the distribution of the \textit{first hitting times} of the threshold by the solution.
-This renders the traditional approaches to McKean-Vlasov equations and propagation of chaos, such as those presented by Sznitman in \cite{sznitman}, inapplicable, because we have no \textit{a priori} smoothness on the law of the first hitting times.
-Thus our results are also new in this context.
+As already said, equation (\ref{Intrononlineareq}) can be thought of as of McKean--Vlasov-type, since the process $(X_t)_{t \geq0}$ depends on the distribution of the solution itself.
+However, it is highly nonstandard, since it actually depends on the distribution of the \textit{first hitting times} of the threshold by the solution.
+This renders the traditional approaches to McKean--Vlasov equations and propagation of chaos, such as those presented in \citet {sznitman}, inapplicable, because we have no {a priori} smoothness on the law of the first hitting times.
+Thus, our results are also new in this context.